Bryan De La Cruz Preview, Player Props: Marlins vs. Nationals

-Bryan De La Cruz -- .200 average over his past 10 games -- will be in action for the Miami Marlins versus the Washington Nationals, with Jake Irvin on the hill, on August 26 at 4:10 PM ET.
+Bryan De La Cruz -- with a slugging percentage of .257 in his past 10 games (including no homers) -- will be in action for the Miami Marlins versus the Washington Nationals, with Trevor Williams on the hill, on August 27 at 1:40 PM ET.

 Bryan De La Cruz Game Info & Props vs. the Nationals